Automattic/mongoose/docs/query.md

-and you wanted to tell MongoDB to use that index for your query (in the off chance that MongoDB was not able to figure our that it should use it)
+and you wanted to tell MongoDB to use that index for your query (in the off chance that MongoDB was not able to figure our that it should use it) you can give MongoDB a hint like so:

     query.hint({ name: 1, title: 1}).run(callback)